frePPLe/frepple/doc/developer-guide/user-interface/translating-the-user-interface.rst

 Translating the user interface
 ==============================

 This section provides step by step instructions on how to translate the user interface to your favourite language.

 ..
 Hint::

    We are very keen on receiving translations for additional languages.
 And it's an easy way for you to contribute back to the frePPLe community.

-#.
-Edit the file contrib\django\djangosettings.py (or bin\djangosettings.py
+**1. Add support for an addicional language**

+  You may skip this step if you just want to improve already existing translations.

+  Copy the directory *contrib/django/freppledb/locale/en* to a new subdirectory with the name of your language code.

+  The possible language codes can be found on the `World Wide Web Consortium <http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes>`_.

+  If you want to create instalation packages including the new language then the installer also needs updating.
+The files *contrib/installer/parameters.ini* and *contrib/installer/frepple.nsi* need straightforward editing.

-   in the binary Windows installation).
-Add the language code and description to the variable LANGUAGES:
+  To get it working you must also add the new language to *contrib/django/djangosettings.py* (or *bin\\djangosettings.py* in the binary Windows installation).
+Add the new language code and description to the variable LANGUAGES:

    ::